scheeloong/scheeloong.github.io/_contents/02-research.md

 * Content Embedding: How do we encode content information regarding users and items into useful embeddings?
 This also includes content like sound waves, images, geo-location.
 * Session-Based Recommendation: How do we recommend in a sequence within a short browsing session?
 * Sequential Recommendation: How do we account for time and order of recommendations?

+### Machine Learning Models
+I am mainly working with sequential active learning.
+Active learning normally requires modelling uncertainty, hence I'll have to resort to Bayesian approaches.
+Models that works great with sequence are models with memory.

+These include:
+* Recurrent Neural Networks
+* Reinforcement Learning

 # Journals